korlibs/korge/docs/time/index.md

 group: time
 fa-icon: fa-clock
 priority: 0
+artifact: 'com.soywiz.korge:korge-foundation'
+package: korlibs.time
 ---

-Klock is a Date & Time library for Multiplatform Kotlin 1.3.
+Klock is a Date & Time library for Multiplatform Kotlin.

 It is designed to be as allocation-free as possible using Kotlin inline classes, to be consistent and portable across targets since all the code is written in Common Kotlin,